colaberry/trust-before-intelligence-book/manuscript/chapter_8_architecture_of_trust_in_action_v1_1.md

 - **Governance:** Move from 3/5 to 4/5.
 Complete audit trails for cached responses, reduce HITL escalation time from 45 seconds to under 30, test model rollback capability.
 - **Observability:** Move from 3/5 to 4/5.
 Reduce mean time to detection from 8 minutes to under 5, enable explainability for EU AI Act compliance.
 - **Availability:** Maintain 4/5.
 Validate the system handles 10x current load.
-- **Lexicon:** Move from 3/5 to 4/5.
+- **Lexicon:** Move from 2/5 to 4/5.
 Implement disambiguation prompts, reduce clarification rate from 12% to under 5%.
-- **Solid:** Maintain 4/5.
+- **Solid:** Move from 3/5 to 4/5.
 Fix cross-system primary care physician (PCP) consistency issue affecting 3% of patients.

 "By Friday," Sarah said, "we should be at twenty out of twenty-five.
 Then Week 12, we push Governance to five out of five and validate everything for production."